 Echinacea normally causes a tingling or numb sensation on the tongue.
 This is not harmful and quickly disappears.

 Allergic reaction to Echinacea has been reported, although these are rare.
 Even so, it is no longer advised to give Echinacea to children under the age of 12.

-Do not use Echinacea if you are pregnant, breast-feeding or if you have an autoimmune conditions such as lupus and multiple sclerosis except under the advice of a medical herbalist.
+Do not use Echinacea if you are pregnant, breast-feeding or if you have an autoimmune condition such as lupus and multiple sclerosis except under the advice of a medical herbalist.